Anatomical Gift Program

-What are the uses of an anatomical gift at the University of Vermont?
+What are the uses of an anatomical gift at the University of Vermont Larner College of Medicine?

-The UVM Anatomical Gift Program is a whole-body donation program that allows medical and graduate students, health care professionals, and clinical specialists at the University of Vermont and The University of Vermont Medical Center to study the structure of the human body, conduct anatomical reviews, and develop new clinical procedures.
+The UVM Anatomical Gift Program is a whole-body donation program that allows medical and graduate students, health care professionals, and clinical specialists at the University of Vermont, and our affiliate The University of Vermont Medical Center, to study the structure of the human body, conduct anatomical reviews, and develop new clinical procedures.

-A majority of donations are studied during the Human Structure and Function course for first-year students in the College of Medicine, and in the Gross Anatomy course for first-year students studying towards their doctorate in Physical Therapy.
+A majority of donations are studied during anatomy courses for first-year students in the College of Medicine and for first-year students studying towards their doctorate in Physical Therapy.
 Some donations will also be used in advanced anatomy courses for medical students, resident training, clinical training, and limited research studies involving anatomical structures.
 Our donors are not used for research into any disease process, nor is any testing done for such.

 Who can donate?

 The Uniform Anatomical Gift Act, adopted by the Vermont State Legislature in 1970, permits people at least 18 years of age or older to legally donate their remains to medical institutions for the advancement of medical science.
 The University of Vermont registration materials are to be completed in the presence of 2 witnesses and then submitted to this department to finalize the registration.
 In most circumstances, we require that the donor be legally competent to sign for him/herself.
 There is no upper age limit for registration or donation to the Anatomical Gift Program.

 The Anatomical Gift Program at the University of Vermont College of Medicine may not accept a donation if the individual did not pre-registered with our program.

 How can I Enroll in the Anatomical Gift Program at the University of Vermont?

 Registration forms will be sent upon request during regular business hours.
 Those wishing to register as a whole-body donor should contact us at (802) 656-4605 or